Professor, University of Texas at Austin School of Law

 Atanasov is a doctoral candidate in Psychology, Judgment and Decision Making at the University of Pennsylvania.
 His dissertation examines risk preferences in choices for self and others, using economic games and a large-scale physician survey.

-Associate Fellow in Management/Organizational Behavior-Executive Education, Said Business School
+Associate Fellow in Management/Organizational Behavior-Executive Education, Said Business School, University of Oxford

 Project: Is Everybody On the Same Page?
 Exploring Possible Mismatches between Academics’ and Managers’ Views with Regards to Business Schools’ Role in Developing Responsible Leaders